 NOTE: Submitting the application electronically means you have agreed to all of the agreements in the directions and on the last page of the application.
 Submitting it electronically serves as the signature on the honor system page as well.

 Print an Application

 Please note that UNC School of Law does not provide paper copies of the application.
-If you wish to apply by mail (the electronic application is preferred), complete the application, sign it and mail it by March 3, 2014 to the address above.
+If you wish to apply by mail (the electronic application is preferred), complete the application, sign it and mail it to the address above.